-Similarly, an unexpected early freeze could destroy a large number of agricultural crops, a shock that would shift the AS curve to the left since there would be fewer agricultural products available at any given price.
+The aggregate supply curve can also shift due to shocks to input goods or labor.
+For example, an unexpected early freeze could destroy a large number of agricultural crops, a shock that would shift the AS curve to the left since there would be fewer agricultural products available at any given price.

 - an economy experiences stagnant growth and high inflation at the same time